janmonschke/janmonschke.github.com/_posts/2016-05-01-learning-react-native-writing-a-game.md

 Oh, and I can highly recommend to also install `watchman`, one of the optional dependencies.
 It really sped up the development process a lot behind the scenes. `Flow` is not needed for this course as I'm not using it in my projects...yet 😉.

 Once everything is set up, create a new React Native project from the command line: `react-native init ReactNativeGame`.
-Enjoy your ☕️-break, this command takes ages to finish.
+Enjoy your ☕️ break, this command takes ages to finish.
 If you feel like the command froze, abort it and rerun it with the `--verbose` flag.

 When the install process has finished you can start the JavaScript packager (and watcher) with `react-native start`.
 Then you can run the example project in a phone simulator with either `react-native run-ios` or `react-native run-android`.
 Again, this command takes some time on first run, because it triggers the native compilation of the application shell (reminder: native compilation takes some time).
 Luckily this step only needs to be executed once.
 From then on, you will mostly only need to recompile the JavaScript part of your application.
 If you have set up the mobile simulators correctly, they should show this screen: